gruhn/vue-qrcode-reader/README.md

   <a href="https://vue-qrcode-reader.netlify.app/api/QrcodeStream.html">api reference</a>
 </p>

-A set of Vue.js components, allowing you to detect and decode QR codes, without leaving the browser.
+A set of Vue.js components for detecting QR codes and [various other barcode formats](https://developer.mozilla.org/en-US/docs/Web/API/Barcode_Detection_API#supported_barcode_formats) right in the browser:

-- :movie_camera: `QrcodeStream` accesses the device camera and continuously scans incoming frames.
+- :movie_camera: `QrcodeStream` continuously scans frames from a camera stream.
-- :put_litter_in_its_place: `QrcodeDropZone` renders to an empty region where you can drag-and-drop images to be decoded.
+- :put_litter_in_its_place: `QrcodeDropZone` is an empty region where you can drag-and-drop images to be decoded.
 - :open_file_folder: `QrcodeCapture` is a classic file upload field, instantly scanning all files you select.

 All components are responsive.
 Beyond that, close to zero styling.
 Make them fit your layout.
 Usage is simple and straight forward:

 ```html
 <qrcode-stream @detect="onDetect"></qrcode-stream>